appseconnect/docs/_posts/ProcessFlow Management/Quickstart/2020-09-09-unfinished-deployment.md

 11. The deployment status of a processflow is vsible under `Status` section.
 You can view the following deployment status

-(a) Successful – Here the Deployment is executed successfully without any error.
+(a) Successful - Here the Deployment is executed successfully without any error.

-(b) Pending – Here the deployment process started but remains incomplete.
+(b) Pending - Here the deployment process started but remains incomplete.

- * `Pending time out`  is configurable from [environment]() *settings* in the portal.
+ * `Pending time out`  is configurable from [environment](/deployment/Environment-Management/) *settings* in the portal.
  * Here the Time out for Pending is in a range within 5 mint to 60 mints.
 Default Pending time out for the field will be 5 mints.
  * During the deployment process, if the disconnected agent from cloud gets reconnected